limxingzhi/2023-advent-of-code/README.md

     - first attempt with no cache, correct answer but took 6.7 seconds to run the answer lol
     - added a cache, now the code takes 0.8 seconds

+## Day 5
+- preprocessed the data into JS arrays
+- use reduce to treat the data as a pipelines of mappings and run through them